Absolutely continuous invariant measures for random non-uniformly expanding maps: Introduction

-Then $\vfi$ admits finitely many \emph{ergodic} invariant probability measures absolutely continuous with respect to $\nu\times \leb$.
-Moreover, $(\nu\times\leb)$-almost every $(\te,x)$ belongs to the basin of one of these measures. \end{corollary}
+Then $\vfi$ admits finitely many ergodic invariant probability measures absolutely continuous with respect to $\nu\times \leb$.
+Moreover, $\nu\times\leb$-a.e. $(\te,x)$ belongs to the basin of one of these measures. \end{corollary}

 The weak assumptions of the dynamics of the base map allows us to state our results in the setting of random dynamical systems; see Corollary \ref{cor:finitelySRBquadratic} in Subsection \ref{sec:random-dynamic-resul} for details.
-At this point we just note that writing $\theta_n=\alpha^n(\theta), n\ge0$, then $f^n_\theta(x)=(f_{\theta_{n-1}}\circ\dots\circ f_{\theta_0})(x)$ can be regarded as the random composition of maps from the family $f_\theta$ chosen according to the measure preserving transformation $\alpha$.
-In addition, the assumption (\ref{eq:posiexponents}) is natural if we consider random perturbations of certain non-uniformly expanding maps which are stochastically stable.
+The assumption (\ref{eq:posiexponents}) is natural if we consider random perturbations of certain non-uniformly expanding maps which are stochastically stable.
 Namely, if $f_{\bar\theta}$ is a non-uniformly expanding $C^2$ local diffeomorphism of a compact manifold $Y$, $f_\theta$ is a $C^2$ family of maps and $\alpha:\toro\to\toro$ is the left shift map on the infinite product $\toro=[\theta-\epsilon,\theta+\epsilon]^\N$ such that $f_{\bar\theta}$ is stochastically stable, then the skew-product map $\vfi(\theta,x)$ satisfies (\ref{eq:posiexponents}); see \cite[Theorem B]{AA03} and compare with Examples~\ref{ex:intermittent} and~\ref{ex:higher-dim} in Section~\ref{sec:exampl} together with the stochastically stable examples from \cite{ArTah}.
 For other families of non-uniformly expanding maps, even when stochastic stability is known, non-uniform expansion for random orbits is an interesting open question; see Section~\ref{sec:exampl}.
 An open set of maps satisfying (\ref{eq:posiexponents}) is provided by Viana in \cite{Vi97}, see below.
 On the other hand, our work can be useful not only for the study of small random perturbations of a given dynamical system.
 In our results, the maps $f_{\theta_0}, f_{\theta_1}, \dots$ are not given necessarily by an i.i.d. process and they can be distant from each other.
 Our results hold for general random dynamical systems on the interval which are non-uniformly expanding, see subsections \ref{sec:random-dynamic-resul} and \ref{sec:one-dimens-fibers} for the precise setting of the work.

 This work can also be seen as a generalization of the earlier work of Keller~\cite{Ke90} which proves that \emph{for maps of the interval with finitely many critical points and non-positive Schwarzian derivative, existence of absolutely continuous invariant probability is guaranteed by positive Lyapunov exponents, i.e.,}